zencart/utf8mb4-converter/readme.txt

 This PHP script can be used to convert your MySQL database tables to utf8mb4 while retaining the integrity of all internal multibyte characters.

 REQUIREMENTS:  For best results, use MySQL 5.7 or newer and Zen Cart v1.5.6 or newer BEFORE PROCEEDING.

+IMPORTANT: It's actually very important to be using Zen Cart v1.5.6 or even 1.5.7 before proceeding with this conversion, because the upgrade steps in v156/v157 increase database table sizes to allow for the larger storage requirements of multibyte characters.
+If you run this conversion on shorter fields then you may experience loss of data or the script may even fail if the database has strict mode enabled and the fields aren't long enough for the larger characters.*

 CAUTION: ALWAYS MAKE A DATABASE BACKUP FIRST!!!!